cgerikj/binary-greedy-meshing/README.md

 # Binary Greedy Meshing

-Fast voxel meshing algorithm - creates 'greedy' meshes with support for voxel types, baked light & Ambient Occlusion.
+Fast voxel meshing algorithm that creates 'greedy' meshes using extremely fast bitwise operations.
+Supports voxel types and bakes ambient occlusion.

-UVs can easily be added but the vertex structure would have to be changed from a single integer.
+This repository serves as a simple example project for the algorithm.

+Demo of a larger world: https://www.youtube.com/watch?v=LxfDmF0HxSg

+Video by youtuber Tantan that showcases his Rust port and explains part of the algorithm: https://www.youtube.com/watch?v=qnGoGq7DWMc

 ## Setup example (Visual Studio)
 ```